mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: Mmm hmm.

-**Katagiri**: And then when you write down the ideas ... then you already attach to this; “I got it.”
+**Katagiri**: And then when you write down the ideas, then you already attach to this; “I got it.”
 This is another delusion.
 We do this, always.

 **Same person**: So when the thought comes up, and I become aware, just be with it?

-**Katagiri**: Well, there is no chance to be there, or wherever – because, I told you, any thought, any idea, is just a thought – it blooms and disappears in zazen.
+**Katagiri**: Well, there is no chance to [be aware], or whatever – because, I told you, any thought, any idea, is just a thought – it blooms and disappears in zazen.
 Poof!

 #### 45:10